2qx/short-metadata-protocol/README.md

 ## Summary

-A standard for broadcasting authenticated metadata on-chain.
+A protocol for broadcasting authenticated metadata on-chain.

 ## Deployment